eficode-academy/docker-katas/trainer/examples/nextcloud/README.md

 ## Part 2: Upgrading Nextcloud

-1. Stop the services again, using `docker-compose down` or `ctrl+c`.
+1. Stop the services again, using `docker compose down` or `ctrl+c`.
 1. Change the version of the Nextcloud image from `nextcloud:X` to `nextcloud:X+1` (swap the commented image-version lines, in the `docker-compose.yml`.)

 ## Start the Application

-1. Run `docker-compose up` to start the application.
+1. Run `docker compose up` to start the application.

 You can find the version under the `gear icon -> help`, [link](http://localhost/settings/help).